Technology Co. Ltd. Amtran Sells 70,000 Shares of VIZIO Holding Corp. (NYSE:VZIO) Stock

 VIZIO Holding Corp.
 (NYSE:VZIO – Get Rating) major shareholder Technology Co.
-Ltd. Amtran sold 70,000 shares of VIZIO stock in a transaction dated Thursday, June 23rd.
-The shares were sold at an average price of $8.73, for a total value of $611,100.00.
-Following the transaction, the insider now owns 13,325,877 shares of the company’s stock, valued at approximately $116,334,906.21.
-The transaction was disclosed in a legal filing with the SEC, which is accessible through this hyperlink.
-Major shareholders that own more than 10% of a company’s stock are required to disclose their sales and purchases with the SEC.
+Ltd. Amtran sold 70,000 shares of the company’s stock in a transaction that occurred on Monday, June 27th.
+The shares were sold at an average price of $8.08, for a total value of $565,600.00.
+Following the transaction, the insider now owns 13,185,877 shares of the company’s stock, valued at approximately $106,541,886.16.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this link.
+Large shareholders that own at least 10% of a company’s stock are required to disclose their transactions with the SEC.

 Technology Co.
 Ltd. Amtran also recently made the following trade(s):